 What if there is a problem after the exam?

-After finishing the exam, the provider will usually complete and sign the sports physical exam form, but sometimes they may request additional testing, a follow-up examination, or recommend treatment for any medical issues discovered during the exam.
-It is also possible the health care provider might recommend certain modifications:
+Normally, the provider will fill out and sign the sports physical exam form once the exam is finished.
+However, there are times when they may request further testing, another examination, or order treatment for any medical issues revealed during the exam.